naftalic/ddmif/lp_and_simplex.md

 # Theory of linear programing and the Simplex method

 First, we will briefly discuss the **primal-dual theory** with a few examples.
-Consider the Factory problem that was discussed earlier:
+Consider the following linear programing problem:

 $$
 \begin{aligned}